iop-apl-uw/ad2cp_python/ReadMe.md

 # Installation

-For standalone processing, download the code and install the required packages via `pip install -r requirements.txt`.
-As with any python code project, use of a virutal environemnt setup is highly recommended.
+For standalone processing, download the code (either by cloning the repo, or downloading the code directly).
+Python library dependencies are listed in ```pyproject.toml``` under ```dependencies```.
+For setting up a virtual environment or running directly, [uv](https://github.com/astral-sh/uv) is highly recommended.

 For installation in an exisitng [basestation3](https://github.com/iop-apl-uw/basestation3) setup, place a copy of this code into `/usr/local/basestation3/adcp` on the basestation machine.
 Starting with basestation3 release [v3.0.3](https://github.com/iop-apl-uw/basestation3/releases/tag/v3.0.3)